Pre-Budget 2017 Briefing

 SOME MORE INCOME THROUGH NON-TAX ROUTES:

-There are a large number of Public Sector Undertakings.
+There is a large number of Public Sector Undertakings.
 Central Govt is the owner of these to the extent of various degrees of disinvestment.
 Most of them get Govt loans.
-Interest on these loans are Non-Tax revenues.
+Interest on these loans is Non-Tax revenues.
 Several of them are profit-making and the dividends are also another source.
 Interest on loans to the states is another major source.

 PUBLIC DEBT: The general public lodges a huge amount of money with the government.
 This is a source of the fund but has to be eventually paid back (with interest).
 The amount in store with the Govt through PPF, Post Office Savings, National Savings Certificate Kisan Vikas Patra, Provident Fund etc all come under this.
 In addition the Govt. periodically sells Treasury Bills (T-Bills) with maturity dates less than one year to fund short-term mismatches of receipts and payments.
 Long Term Loans are raised from the market by issue of Dated Securities.
 It can also borrow from the Reserve Bank of India for short duration needs. called Ways & Means Advances.